-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the procedures in this policy and speaking to the DSL.
+If staff have a mental health concern about a child which is also a safeguarding concern, they should take immediate action, following the procedures in this policy and speaking to the DSL.

-What staff should do it they have concerns about safeguarding practices in the School
+What staff do it they have concerns about safeguarding practices in the School

-The School aims to ensure there is a culture of safety and raising concerns and an attitude of 'it could happen here'.
-Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, these should be raised in accordance with the School's whistleblowing procedures which can be found in the shared Google Drive, Edge Grove School Policies.
+The School aims to ensure a culture of openness and transparency in raising concerns and an attitude of 'it could happen here'.
+Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, they raise these in accordance with the School's whistleblowing procedures which can be found in the shared Google Drive, Edge Grove School Policies.
 There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.

-If staff and volunteers feel unable to raise an issue with the School or feel that their genuine concerns are not being addressed, they may use other whistleblowing channels, such as the NSPCC whistleblowing advice line.
-Contact details for the NSPCC helpline (see Key Contacts in Appendix 2.
+If staff and volunteers feel unable to raise an issue with the School or feel that their genuine concerns are not addressed, they may use other whistleblowing channels, such as the NSPCC whistleblowing advice line.
+Contact details for the NSPCC helpline are in Key Contacts in Appendix 2.